This guest post was written by Kit Friend – Agile Coach and Atlassian Strategic Partner Lead for EMEA at Accenture

 So you’ve assembled your Value Stream, got some fancy tooling, and have a bundle of Agile teams hard at work.
 What could go wrong?

-The next piece in the puzzle is to ensure they aren’t busy creating chocolate teapots and fish bicycles terribly efficiently.
+The next piece in the puzzle is to ensure they aren’t busy creating chocolate teapots and fish bicycles efficiently.
 Christophe Achouiantz sums this up neatly in the following graphic:

 It’s vital to implement both elements of the value stream tooling to continue to optimise the output segment here.